 View statistics on static de-identification

-In the Static Desensitization Result section, you can view the numbers of sensitive tables that SDDP de-identifies by using de-identification algorithms, de-identified tables, and de-identified fields.
+In the Static Desensitization Result section, you can view the number of sensitive tables that DSC de-identifies by using de-identification algorithms, number of de-identified tables, and number of de-identified fields.
 You can also view the proportion of tables for which static de-identification is configured in all sensitive tables.

 DSC allows you to create static de-identification tasks to de-identify and protect sensitive data in your data assets.
 For more information, see Perform static de-identification.

 View statistics on and trends in anomalous activities

 The Anomalous Event Summary section displays the following statistics:

 - Unprocessed Anomalous Events: the number of anomalous activities that have not been processed.

-SDDP can detect anomalous activities that occurred in reading and using sensitive data, which include anomalous permission access, anomalous data flows, and anomalous data operations.
-SDDP detects anomalous activities and generates anomaly alerts based on the anomaly alert configuration.
+DSC can detect anomalous activities that occurred in reading and using sensitive data.
+Such activities include anomalous permission access, anomalous data flows, and anomalous data operations.
+DSC detects anomalous activities and generates anomaly alerts based on the anomaly alert configuration.

 - Processed Anomalous Events: the number of anomalous activities that have been processed.

 Query data assets

 Note The N/A option indicates an unknown risk level.

 - Asset Scope: Select one or more types of data assets to query, such as MaxCompute project and MaxCompute table.

 - With Sensitive Data: Select a sensitive data type from the drop-down list to query data assets.

 Note Each option maps a sensitive data detection rule, which can be a built-in rule or a custom rule.
 You can choosein the left-side navigation pane to view the rules.

 - Asset Name: Enter the name of a project, instance, database, package, table, or object to query the specific data asset.